SINTEF-9012/Leaflet.MapPaint/README.md

 leafletMap.MapPaint.disable();
 ```

-You can also use control switch
+You can also use the control switch :
 ```javascript
 leafletMap.addControl(new MapPaint.SwitchControl());
 ```